 Ismail Lumnovski & Inspector Gadje

-Ismail Lumanovski (mastermind of New York Gypsy All-Stars) + Inspector Gadje just released their debut album Live At Kafana Balkan on March 4th, 2017.
+Ismail Lumanovski (mastermind of New York Gypsy All-Stars) + Inspector Gadje released their debut album Live At Kafana Balkan in March of 2017.
 There’s been a buzz from the start for this pairing, which consistently draws sold out crowds propelled by high energy, soaring, funky, dirty, ecstatic brass.
 The New York Times called Lumanovski a "brilliant, fearless young clarinetist, “ and the San Francisco Chronicle calls Gadje "An instant party atmosphere..." so you can imagine the virtuosity and sway this dynamic project inspires.